Philip of Burgundy (bishop)

-In a politically motivated move, Philip was appointed bishop of Utrecht by Duke Charles (later Emperor Charles V) to replace Frederick IV of Baden.
+In a politically motivated move, Philip was appointed bishop of Utrecht by Duke Charles (later Emperor Charles V) to replace Frederick IV of Baden as Sovereign of the Prince-Bishopric of Utrecht.
 When he made his entrance into Utrecht he had not received any kind of ordination; these were given to him in the following days.
 He led a luxurious life in the episcopal residence, Duurstede Castle, taking a particular interested in weaponry, women and horses.
 He was a true renaissance-ruler, and was little concerned with religious matters, which he delegated to his servants.
 He ignored the rising Lutheranism.

 Philip's politics were not very successful; he left much to his councillors and had trouble keeping himself standing in the midst of the faction-struggles in the bishopric.
 During his rule the Oversticht was largely lost in the Guelders War between the Empire and Guelders.
 The bishopric maintained only Hasselt, Steenwijk and Oldenzaal.

 Philips only positive contribution was his patronage of the arts.
 For years he maintained the painter Jan Gossaert and the humanist Gelderhouwer, and he acted as a protector of Erasmus.
 He also was the sculptor Conrad Meit's first employer in the Low Countries.
 He also owned works by Hieronymous Bosch.